Jeremiah Chapter 7

 (Compare verse 13).

 God heard their cry in Egypt and sent Moses to their rescue.
-God sent judges, prophets, holy men, and they would not believe.
-They were so caught up in the desires of the flesh, they would not listen to the Spirit of God.
+God sent judges, prophets and holy men, but they would not believe.
+They were so caught up in the desires of the flesh, they would not listen to the warnings of God.

 Jeremiah 7:26 “Yet they hearkened not unto me, nor inclined their ear, but hardened their neck: they did worse than their fathers.”